chromatic-protocol/docs/docs/contracts/reference/core/facets/market/MarketDiamondCutFacet.md

 Add/replace/remove any number of functions and optionally execute
         a function with delegatecall

+_This function can only be called by the Chromatic factory contract or the DAO._

 | Name | Type | Description |
 | ---- | ---- | ----------- |